ponyta/ponyta.github.io/_posts/2018-09-24-the-recurse-center.md

-It's been a month of big changes for me: I moved out of my apartment by the St. Lawrence Market, I left my cat in Markham with my parents, I flew to Brooklyn, I've moved between multiple AirBnB's, I've barely had time to do laundry, and now I'm saying goodbye to my girlfriend for the next 3 months.
+It's been a month of big changes for me: I moved out of my apartment by the St. Lawrence Market, I left my cat in Markham with my parents, I flew to Brooklyn, I've moved between multiple Airbnbs, I've barely had time to do laundry, and now I'm saying goodbye to my girlfriend for the next 3 months.
 It doesn't seem like too much on paper, but I think it's all hitting me suddenly.
 I've met a ton of new friendly people, and yet